 This course is designed for graduates from a computing or closely related undergraduate background.
 Candidates with a good undergraduate Honours degree in disciplines such as engineering, mathematics, or statistics are also encouraged to apply, if they have acquired good programming skills.
 Candidates will be required to provide evidence of their computing skills and experience.

-Graduates of this programme have many exciting career opportunities.
-We expect our graduates to be in high-demand for top-end research and development positions within leading multi-national companies and from start-up companies alike.
+We expect our graduates to be in high-demand for technical positions within leading multinational companies and from startups alike.
 All of the major Information Technology companies, from Google to Facebook to Amazon, employ large teams of data scientists.
 Another important career path is management consulting with companies such as Accenture, McKinsey & Company and PwC.
-There will also be opportunities to progress to PhD study with many funded positions available locally.
+There will also be opportunities to progress to Ph.D. study, with many funded positions available locally.

 Study Computer Science (M.Sc./P.Grad.Dip.) at Trinity

-• A grade of at II.1 (Upper Second Class Honours) or higher from a reputable university, in Computing or a strongly related discipline.
+- An upper second-class (2.1) Honours degree grade or higher from a reputable university, in Computing or related discipline.

-• You need to be able to be fully competent in programming.
+- Proven programming competence.
 All candidates will have to complete a programming test in C, C++ or Java before being offered a place on the course.
-Some modules on the course may also require programming in Python and other languages.
+Some modules may also require programming in Python and other languages.